-ÁELEX is the leading Nigerian firm with expertise and institutional depth in Transportation.
+ÁELEX is a leading Ghanaian firm with expertise and institutional depth in Transportation.
 Our Maritime practice has evolved with developments in the sector, gaining us invaluable experience and capabilities.
 We offer various shipping services from ship finance to corporate, regulatory compliance and litigation.